jrs0/hbr_uhbw/pyhbr/docs/design.md

 The scripts in [hbr_uhbw](https://github.com/jrs0/hbr_uhbw) use these functions to create these checkpoints:

 * **Data**: After fetching data from databases or data sources and converting it into the raw format suitable for modelling or analysis.
-These files have the name `_data` in the file name.
+These files have `_data` in the file name.
 This data is then loaded again for modelling or analysis
 * **Model**: After training models using the data stored in the `_data` files.
 These files have `_model` in the file name.
 This data is loaded for analysis.
 * **Analysis**: After performing analysis using the `_data` or `_model` files.
 These files have `_analysis` in the file name.
 This data can be loaded and used to generate reports/outputs.